pymupdf/PyMuPDF-Utilities/extract-graphics/README.md

 Then, several commands exist which actually **draw** the path.
 The individual command names control how this should happen: stroking or filling or both, handling of colors if the interiors of parts of the path overlap, etc.

 > Circles and most other mathematical curves are **never represented with 100% precision in PDF**.
 Instead, approximations of them with Bézier curves are used - which in essence are polynomials of degree 3.
 This approach requires a piece-wise presentation.
 For example, circles are represented by 4 Bézier curves, each of which approximate a quarter circle perimeter.
+For details on Bézier curves consult [this article[(https://en.wikipedia.org/wiki/B%C3%A9zier_curve) for example.

 For details on PDF operators see page 985 in the [manual](https://www.adobe.com/content/dam/acom/en/devnet/acrobat/pdfs/pdf_reference_1-7.pdf).